Overview of the Basic Steps

 If you smoke at work, quit on the weekend or during a day off.
 That way you’ll already be cigarette-free when you return.

 Quitting smoking is easier with the support of others.
-Tell your family, friends and co-workers that you plan to quit.
+Tell your family, friends and co-workers that you plan to stop smoking.
 Tell them how they can help you.

 Some people like to have friends ask how things are going.
 Others find it nosy.
 Tell the people you care about exactly how they can help.
 Here are some ideas: